amazonwong/web-scraper-app/Desktop/web-scrapper-app/README.md

 pip3 install -r requirements.txt
 ```

-The requests Python Package OR The urllib Module's urllib.parse and urllib.request
-The BeautifulSoup Python Package
-Proposal Phase

-Objective(s):
+## Objective(s):

-Extract some structured data or other meaningful content from a website of interest.
+Extract some structured data or other meaningful content from newegg.com.

-Example Information Inputs (depending on the chosen objectives):
+Information Inputs existing on the website: brands, product names and shipping cost.

-Information existing on some website.
-Maybe also some other user input.
-Example Information Outputs (depending on the chosen objectives):

-A desired terminal-output of choice.
+Information Outputs: creating a list of brands, product names and shipping cost to
-Perhaps some information stored in a CSV file or database, or sent by email.
+be stored in a CSV file.

-Implementation Phase
+## Implementation Phase

 Follow the usage example in the BeautifulSoup package overview.